A complete guide to scattering cremated remains

 Expect some of the cremains to fall as lumps, or a ‘clot,’ of cremated ash.

-As mentioned above, it is common for some particles to bind together in the cremation container, which means that not all the ash will disperse as powder.
 Do not be surprised if some larger particles and lumps of ash fall to the ground as you attempt to disperse.
-Consider using the tips given above to gently release cremated remains that seem stuck together.
+Consider using the tips above to gently separate cremated remains that appear stuck together.

+#2.
 Only use organic material for any scattering memorial tribute

+#3.
 Be respectful of other people’s feelings about ash-scattering

+#4.
 Be mindful of your choice of location for scattering ashes

-Be mindful of where you choose to scatter.
-The laws pertaining to scattering ashes are somewhat vague at present, apart from places that mandate against it or require permits, such as sports grounds, national parks, historic landmarks, etc.
+The laws governing the scattering of ashes are somewhat vague at present, except in places that prohibit it or require permits, such as sports grounds, national parks, and historic landmarks.

 These points should help you plan a safe ash scattering in which family and friends can participate and pay a fitting tribute to your lost loved one.

-Where can I scatter ashes?
+#5.
+Where can I scatter cremation ashes?

 This is a BIG question!
-There are actually relatively few places that have mandated to prohibit scattering cremated remains.
+There are relatively few places that have mandated the prohibition of scattering cremated remains.
 So, apart from some Sports Grounds, Historic Landmarks, and Public Parks, you have a lot of choices.
-Because of several wildcat* scatterings in recent years, a number of places that were popular for this type of wildcat scattering have now prohibited it.

 Scattering ashes on the beach or ground